 Atomic UPSERT Operation

-An UPSERT operation combines an INSERT and an UPDATE into a single, atomic command.
-The database attempts to insert a new row.
-If this action violates a unique constraint, it performs an UPDATE instead.
+An "UPSERT" operation combines an `INSERT` and an `UPDATE` into a single, atomic command.
+This command attempts to insert a new row.
+If the insertion fails due to a unique key violation, it performs an update instead.

 In-Memory Reservation with Redis